Nacha Operating Rules

 Details

-Standardized uses of the Company Entry Description can help parties in the ACH Network identify, monitor and count the volume of payments for specific purposes; and can help manage risk.
+Standardized uses of the Company Entry Description can help parties in the ACH Network identify, monitor and count the volume of payments for specific purposes and can help manage risk.

 Technical